Recipe Overview

 Easy Tofu Sheet Pan Dinner

 Meatless/vegetarian.
-I’ve found that extra firm tofu adapts perfectly to a sheet pan dinner.
+I’ve found that extra firm tofu adapts perfectly to a sheet pan dinner (try my General Tso’s tofu sheet pan dinner, too!).
 Accompanied by colorful veggies, and served with a truly amazing peanut sauce, this tofu sheet pan dinner is exciting, delicious, and healthy, too.
 It’s a stir fry on a sheet pan!
-This recipe may even convert those of you who are on the fence when it comes to tofu.

 Stir fry and delicious peanut sauce.
 This recipe has two main components: the roasted tofu/vegetable blend and an easy peanut sauce.
 The sauce can be mixed into the stir fry or served separately.
 It can even be omitted or another sauce could be substituted.
 The sheet pan dinner can be served with steamed rice or it can easily stand alone.